Marko Golubić: Career

 medal.
 He also lost in the bronze medal match at the 2023 European Games to Daniel Quesada of Spain.

 He won the gold medal in the Men's lightweight division at the 2023 World Taekwondo Championships in Baku, Azerbaijan, defeating Stefan Takov of Serbia in the final.
 It had been Takov who denied him a medal in the bronze medal bout at the previous world championships.
 The result meant, that after Filip Grgić in 2007, Golubić became just the second male world champion produced by Croatia, and along with Ana Zaninović and Lena Stojković, only the fourth overall.

 Competing at the European Qualification Tournament in March 2024 he qualified for the 2024 Olympic Games in Paris, France, by defeating Sweden's Ali Alian to reach the final.
 Competing at the subsequent Olympic Games, he narrowly missed a place in the semi-finals, losing a deciding set against Bradly Sinden of Great Britain who carried on fighting despite a suspected knee ligament tear during the bout.

 He placed second in the -74kgg category at the Galeb Trophy Taekwondo Open in April 2025 in Belgrade, Serbia.

+In May 2026, he was a bronze medalist at the 2026 European Taekwondo Championships in Munich, Germany.